Karner Blue Butterfly

 Range

-The Karner blue butterfly could once be found from Maine to Minnesota.
+The Karner Blue Butterfly could once be found from Maine to Minnesota.
 Today, its population is limited to Illinois, Indiana, Michigan, Minnesota, New Hampshire, New York, Ohio, Wisconsin, and Ontario in Canada.